 Though I freely admit my Japanese has not yet reached the near-native level of my other languages, I am comfortable translating non-technical material and reviewing translations from Japanese.
 I will continue to hone my Japanese skills and plan to take the JLPT N2 at the earliest opportunity.
 Until then, for more challenging projects I also have access to a network of native translation professionals in Japan, so please feel free to get in touch if these contacts may be an asset to you.

 The soul of Spain and the Americas, this is the world’s second most spoken language by native speakers.
-These lands cover every geography imaginable, from Iberian planes to Patagonian glaciers, and are home to many of the most exciting cultural and culinary experiences on Earth.
+These lands cover every geography imaginable, from Iberian plains to Patagonian glaciers, and are home to many of the most exciting cultural and culinary experiences on Earth.

 I first began studying Spanish at college, then continued these studies while at university in the UK and in Italy.
 I started translating the language while at an in-house translation company, afollowed by a year working in the Castile capital of Toledo to further boost my Spanish ability.
 Since that time I’ve also spent extended periods in Peru and Argentina, and have now integrated the language into my translation offering alongside French and Italian.